 The Omega as a Router

 This tutorial will show you how you can use the Omega as a WiFi router.
-A router is a device uses an Ethernet connection to provide a wireless area network.
-We are going to plug our Omega into a modem to provide internet to an area.
+A router is a device has a connection to the internet (or other networks) through Ethernet, and then provides access to this network wirelessly through a WiFi Access Point (AP).

 |Time Required||10 mins|